raspberrypilearning/comic-character/en/step_7.md

 Inside the `<div>` element, add a `<label>` element with a with the attribute `class="switch"`.

-Add the `<input>` element that your users will click to toggle between dark mode and light mode.
+Add the `<input>` element that the user will click to toggle between dark mode and light mode.

 Add the attributes `type="checkbox"` and `id="lightModeToggle"`.